pokohroh/pokohroh.github.io/_projects/ros-navigation-project-using-slam/index.md

      height="350"
   %}
 </div> <br>
+{% include image-gallery.html images="limo.webp" height="500" %}
-Our team initially planned for a more complex design that included two levels, ramps, and gantries.
-However, we have decided to improve on it and simplify the design.
+We have made use of systems approach to design the arena, making sure that the dimensions of the limo robot is considered.
+Robot has to be able to maneuver around with ample space without physically htting the walls.
+Also other requirements included that robot has to pass the center of the map.
+Hence our team initially came up with a design that included two levels, ramps, and two autogataes.
+However, we have decided to improve on it and simplify the design to single level due to feasibility and resource contstraints.
 <br>

 ### **Final Arena Design**